-- complete an application form which includes their employment history and explains any gaps in that history - provide two referees, including at least one who can comment on the applicant's suitability to work with children
+complete an application form which includes their employment history and explains any gaps in that history;

-- provide evidence of identity and qualifications - if offered employment, be checked in accordance with the Disclosure and Barring Service (DBS) regulations as appropriate to their role.
-This will include an enhanced DBS check and a barred list check for those engaged in Regulated Activity - if offered employment, provide evidence of their right to work in the UK - be interviewed by a panel of at least two school leaders/governors, if shortlisted.
+- provide two referees, including at least one who can comment on the applicant's suitability to work with children; - provide evidence of identity and qualifications; - if offered employment, be checked in accordance with the Disclosure and Barring Service (DBS) regulations as appropriate to their role.
+This will include: - o an enhanced DBS check and a barred list check for those, including unsupervised volunteers, engaged in Regulated Activity; - an enhanced DBS check without a barred list check for all volunteers not involved in Regulated Activity but who have the opportunity of regular contact with children; - o an enhanced DBS check for all governors (not including associate members), which will only include a barred list check for governors involved in Regulated Activity - if offered employment, provide evidence of their right to work in the UK; - be interviewed by a panel of at least two school leaders/governors, if shortlisted.